swthemathwiz/hp-z6-g4-memory-fan-mounts/README.md

   Pre-crimped with 20 cm of wiring (a couple inches more would have been better).
 Note that a couple of the terminals were not fully seated and needed to be pushed in.
 - [Molex 2540 3+1 Pin Black Fan Male](https://www.aliexpress.com/item/2255799913539129.html):
-  Shrouded PC-style fan housing and crimp pins.
+  Shielded PC-style PWM fan housing and crimp pins.
 It also accepts the HP-style fan connectors.
 The housing is [LHE C2505-HB04 / 5240B-4A](https://www.lhecn.com/wp-content/uploads/2019/01/C2505C250652405102-1.pdf) and is sometimes referred incorrectly as Molex 2540.